jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

-The fact that it happened over such a large territory, right?a number of different villages were hit and a number of different families.
+The fact that it happened over such a large territory, right? a number of different villages were hit and a number of different families.
-How much more difficult is that?the fact that it really seems to have touched so many people in the region?
+How much more difficult is that? the fact that it really seems to have touched so many people in the region?